9un-Bae/CS201_FA25/README.md

 | 11/24–11/28  | Work on Final Projects ( Wed & Fri no class) |            |
 | 12/1–12/5  | Final Presentations |  |
 | 12/8–12/12  | Final Project Materials Due Thursday, 12/11 at **5:30pm** |

-## 💪 Stretch Menu

-Finished early?
-Want to explore more?
-Check out our Stretch Menu for optional challenges and ideas to deepen your learning all semester long.

-- 💻 **Coding practice:** try solving problems multiple ways, write your own functions, and explore new R tools
-- 📊 **Visualization challenges:** make new plots, customize themes, or go beyond the plots we are doing in class (e.g., `plotly`)
-- 🧰 **Package exploration:** install and try packages beyond class (e.g., `lubridate` or `stringr`)
-- 🔗 **Git/GitHub power moves:** write better commit messages, try branching, open issues or pull requests
-- 🤝 **Community engagement:** help your neighbor, share datasets or code snippets, or demo your solution in class
-- 🧠 **Data curiosity:** explore new datasets, calculate new statistics, write mini-reports
-- 🏆 **Going beyond:** create dashboards or Quarto websites, contribute to open source, or connect what you learn to your major

-These are **optional** but highly encouraged!
-Use them to practice, get creative, and challenge yourself while helping make our class more collaborative.